-- The Australian Government received its first climate and security risk assessment, carried out by the Office of National Intelligence (ONI), in late 2022. - The assessment should inform policymakers and the public on the greatest threat to Australians' future, but the government has refused to release a declassified version. - The ONI report is likely to have said that the world is dangerously off track to meet the Paris Agreement goals, the risks are compounding and the impacts will be devastating in the coming decades. - In the Asia-Pacific region, states will fail and climate impacts will drive political instability, greater national insecurity and forced migration, and fuel conflict. - There will likely be a further retreat to authoritarian and hyper-nationalist politics, the diminution of instruments of regional cooperation, and increased risks of regional conflict, including over shared water resources from the Himalayas and Tibetan Plateau, encompassing India, Pakistan, China and south-east Asian nations.
+- The Australian Government received its first climate and security risk assessment, carried out by the Office of National Intelligence (ONI), in late 2022. - Since then, the government has refused to release a declassified version of the report in order to inform policymakers and the public on the greatest threat to Australians' future. - The ONI report is likely to have said that the world is dangerously off track to meet the Paris Agreement goals, the risks are compounding and the impacts will be devastating in the coming decades. - In the Asia-Pacific region, states will fail and climate impacts will drive political instability, greater national insecurity and forced migration, and fuel conflict. - There will likely be a further retreat to authoritarian and hyper-nationalist politics, the diminution of instruments of regional cooperation, and increased risks of regional conflict, including over shared water resources from the Himalayas and Tibetan Plateau, encompassing India, Pakistan, China and south-east Asian nations.

 "It's extraordinary to realise that we are witnessing the great unravelling; the beginning of the end of things.
 I honestly never thought I'd live to see the start of what sometimes feels like the apocalypse.
 The Earth is really struggling to maintain its equilibrium.
-It's possible that we are now seeing a cascade of tipping points lurching into action as the momentum of instability takes hold and things start to come apart." - Dr Joelle Gergis1
+It's possible that we are now seeing a cascade of tipping points lurching into action as the momentum of instability takes hold and things start to come apart." - Dr Joelle Gergis